Krabby24/phishing-arena/README.md

 The system runs a full tournament of 48 matches across 24 role permutations × 2 repetitions, with 20 rounds per match.
 The Phisher agent is equipped with a **CampaignMemory** feedback loop that accumulates round outcomes, enabling adaptive behavior without prescriptive instructions.

+## What I Built

+- Designed a multi-agent benchmark with rotating **Phisher**, **Filter**, and **Target** roles.
+- Implemented an adaptive `CampaignMemory` mechanism that lets the Phisher learn from previous outcomes.
+- Integrated four commercial LLM providers through a common experimental framework.
+- Built the tournament orchestration, checkpointing, metrics pipeline, dataset structure, and result analysis.
+- Evaluated 949 rounds across 48 matches and analysed model behaviour across attack, defence, and simulated-user roles.

 ### Key Findings (Italian corpus)

 | Role | Best Model | Key Metric |